 3. Pulikali: The Grand Tiger Dance

 Pulikali refers to the tiger dance.
 The former king of Cochi started this ritual.
 The performers paint themselves like Tigers and dance to the beats.
 This folk art is mainly performed in the Thrissur district.
-The festival also showcases activities like Kathakali, Thiruvathira, Chakyar Koothu, Uttam Thullal, Patekar.
+The festival also showcases activities like Kathakali, Thiruvathira, Chakyar Koothu, Uttam Thullal, and Patekar.
 During the festival, major cities like Thiruvananthapuram, Kochi and Thrissur are lit up with lights and impressive fireworks displays.
 No festivity is complete without good food- People prepare Onam Sadya feasts and relish the cuisine with mind-blowing activities.
 Onam Sadya is a nine-course meal that features 11-13 traditional dishes.

 4. Vallamkali: The Snake Boat Race